-How are joint attention and social cognitive skills linked to language development during and beyond infancy?
+How social cognition and communication link to language development during and infancy

-In order to explore these issues, we are examining infant brain responses to information in the environment.
-This method, known as the event-related potential (ERP) technique, allows for the direct investigation of the neural systems involved in information processing even in the absence of overt behaviour.
-It therefore provides valuable information about the way in which infants process information from their environment.
+We used a variety of methods including electroencephalogram (EEG).
+EEG allowed us to examine infant brain responses to information in the environment.
+A measure derived from EEG, known as the event-related potential (ERP), allows for the direct investigation of the neural systems involved in information processing even in the absence of overt behaviour.
+It therefore provides invaluable information about the way in which infants process information from their environment.

 Duration: 4 years

 Sirri, Louah and Linnert, Szilvia and Reid, Vincent and Parise, Eugenio (2021).
 International Centre for Language and Communicative Development: Speech Intonation Induces Enhanced Face Perception in Infants, 2014-2020.
 [Data Collection].
 Colchester, Essex: UK Data Service.
 10.5255/UKDA-SN-854902